hilbert-spaess/hilbert-spaess.github.io/about.md

 <img align="right" width="240" height="180" src="/images/me.jpg">

-I live in Oxford and Cambridge.
+I live in Oxford at the moment.
+I'm a proud NEET.
 I'm currently most interested in:

-- Set theory and what it can tell us about the universe.
+- Rectifying my hopeless confusion about whether numbers exist or not.

 - How to speed up language acquisition.